gleneivey/grunt-environmental/README.md

 task name component is present, the `environmental` task will look for an `inject` key in its options, and for the task argument as a key within the `inject` hash.
-It will then take the entire content of the hash under that key and populate them into the current environment.
+It will then take the entire content of the hash under that key and populate it into the current environment.

-The keys in each injected hash are used to create the environment variable names created by appending them to the value in the `NODE_APP_PREFIX` environment variable that should have been set by the executed shell script.
+The keys in each injected hash are used to create the injected environment variable names.
+Complete names are created by appending the keys to the value in the `NODE_APP_PREFIX` environment variable.
+This will not work correctly unless the shell script executed has, in fact, set `NODE_APP_PREFIX` as is `environmental`'s convention.

 For example, this configuration in `Gruntfile.js`